 Video content is taking over the marketing of small businesses.

 Humans are highly visual creatures.
-Long descriptions aren’t nearly as attractive as seeing a product or service in action (although copy still does work).
+Long descriptions aren’t nearly as attractive as seeing a product or service in action (although copywriting services still does work).
 Branded storytelling videos, customer testimonials, social media videos – these are what interest people in this digital age.

 So, where do you start?